 • Open: Early December until just after New Year's Day

-• More to Do Nearby: View the whole city from the top of the Eiffel Tower, of course!
+• More to Do Nearby: Get tickets to the top of the Eiffel Tower for spectacular views of Paris!

 8. Alsatian Christmas Market at Gare de l'Est